DOE “P” In-Service Course

 3 “P” Credit Course*

-This hybrid course provides an introduction to the science and art of botany and horticulture using plants and gardens both at Brooklyn Botanic Garden and in the community.
-An understanding of the value of plants in natural and human history will complement an inquiry-based approach to learning how plants are built, how they work, and how they interact with the living and nonliving components of the diverse environments they inhabit.
-Emphasis is placed on experiential, authentic learning that participants can readily bring back to their own classroom settings to engage students with diverse learning styles and cultural backgrounds.
-Teachers will be asked to reflect on their own backgrounds and how they may affect the classroom learning environment, both in person and online.
-Teachers will be asked to plan inclusive learning experiences that center marginalized voices and diverse perspectives, offer student choice, and incorporate multiple modes of assessment.
+Are you interested in learning about the fascinating world of plants?
+Explore the beautiful gardens and collections at Brooklyn Botanic Garden and gain an understanding of the value of plants in natural and human history.
+Through an inquiry-based approach, we will discover how plants are built, how they work, and how they interact with the living and nonliving components of the diverse environments they inhabit.
+Emphasis is placed on experiential, authentic learning that participants can readily bring back to their classrooms.

-Classes run 4–6:30 p.m. on Wednesdays.
-An additional 15 hours of asynchronous coursework will be assigned throughout the course.
+In-person classes run 8:30 a.m.–5 p.m., Monday–Friday.
+An additional 7.5 hours of asynchronous work will be assigned.
 Fee includes curriculum materials and resources, plants and potting-up supplies, and access to the Garden.

 Fee: $250

-*3 “P” credits available for an additional $125 fee through NYC DOE’s After School Professional Development Program.
+*3 “P” credits or 45 CTLE hours available for an additional $125 fee through NYC DOE’s After School Professional Development Program.
 You must register both for the class through BBG and for the credit through ASPDP.

 Register with ASPDP to receive “P” credits